 In order to produce energy from the fusion of light atoms, nature offers a dozen of possible combinations.
 Only one is accessible in the current state of technology: the fusion of hydrogen isotopes(1) deuterium and tritium.

 But here's the challenge.
-While deuterium can be easily extracted from seawater, which contains 33 milligrams per cubic metre, tritium is much harder to source.
+While deuterium can be easily extracted from seawater, which contains 33 grams per cubic metre, tritium is much harder to source.

 In nature, tritium is found only in trace amounts.
 The effect of cosmic rays on the outermost layers of the Earth's atmosphere produces anywhere from a couple of grams to a couple of kilograms every year (the estimates vary).
 A few dozen kilograms are also dissolved in oceans as a result of atmospheric nuclear testing carried out between 1945 and 1980.